SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 '\'

-, or a combination of a backslash and a character which is not explained in the table above appears, error_escape
+, or a combination of the backslash and a character which is not explained in the table above appears, error_escape

-, or 2) write the digit character inside a character class, which consists of that character only, such as /\1[0]/
+, or 3) write the digit character inside a character class that consists of that character only, such as /\1[0]/

 .
 SRELL's pattern compiler translates both types of the expressions into the same internal representation.\ooo